 Best walking shoes for overpronation

-Summary Table: Best Shoes for Overpronation (2025)
+Best Shoes for Overpronation in 2026

 Shoe Brand and Model Name | Best for | Why suitable for overpronation | Price |

-Brooks Addiction Walker 2 | Walking, standing all day, moderate to severe overpronation, work environments | Extended Progressive Diagonal Rollbar for all-day support | See latest prices |
+Brooks Addiction Walker 2 (Best for Work / All-Day Standing) | Work environments, severe overpronation | Extended Progressive Diagonal Rollbar support | |

-ASICS Gel-Kayano 31
+ASICS Gel-Kayano 32

 Best for: Running, long-distance training, everyday overpronation support